609-884-5970

 Harry fired Pam and Mark (always separately) several more times over the years but, he maintained, “Had to hire them back” because he “needed the help.”
 Amidst the family dramas, Pam and Mark have managed the Carroll Villa and the very demanding Mad Batter Restaurant for over 30 years and had three children in the process, who also grew up with the family business.
 Pam’s artistic sensibilities are reflected throughout the B&B and the restaurant.
 Her mosaic tile artistry can be seen in the newly refurbished bar and she manages the art gallery, which regularly hosts the best photography and art in the county.
 “She is the heart and soul of the place,” says Mark of his wife of 29 years.

 And now the third generation is posed to step in.
-Marta, Kyle and Tess – three Huberwitzes (as Mark and Pam refer to them) are now taking an active part in the business.
+Marta, Kyle and Tessa – three Huberwitzes (as Mark and Pam refer to them) are now taking an active part in the business.
 Kyle runs the bar.
 Marta, along with her mother, is making the art in the Carroll Villa guest rooms more contemporary, moving away from the Victorian sensibilities which characterized the B&B over the decades.
-And Tess is there to help in the summer months when she is not in college.

 Summarizing what he likes best about running both a Cape May bed and breakfast and a restaurant for 40 years, Marks says simply, “I’m a Kosher ham.
 We tried to provide a very warm atmosphere here.
 And that’s the thing that’s hard to realize, that the staff does a great job.
 In the Mad Batter, we serve over 75,000 people a year or something like that and everybody needs a “Hello” and a “Thank you.”
 You lose sight of that sometimes because the summer is so driven.
 And that was my father’s philosophy of life too.
 You work hard all your life and you deserve that.
 You deserve a warm “Hello” when you get here and a “Thank you” when you leave.
 And that’s my job and I love it.”